Miss Corsica

 Miss Corsica (Miss Corse) is a French beauty pageant which selects a representative for the Miss France national competition from the region of Corsica.
 The first Miss Corsica was crowned in 1920, although the competition was not organized regularly until 1988.

-The current Miss Corsica is Orianne Meloni, who was crowned Miss Corsica 2022 on 22 July 2022.
+The current Miss Corsica is Manon Mateus, who was crowned Miss Corsica 2025 on 24 July 2025.
 One woman from Corsica has been crowned Miss France: